 Tocci Dental Associates Can Help!

 Our advanced gum disease treatments will help eliminate the problem-causing bacteria inside your mouth and give your gums a chance to begin healing.
 We offer “deep cleanings,” called scaling and root planning, to get to the source of the bacteria.
-Top Wellesley, MA dentist Dr. Tocci is even specially trained to offer the Chao Pinhole® Surgical Technique to help reverse your gum recession and keep your smile safe.
+Top Wellesley, MA dentist Dr. Tocci is trained to help reverse your gum recession and keep your smile safe.

 Don’t Let Gum Disease Steal Your Smile